pallhelgi/codecat/README.md

     * AccountViewModel
 * Views *(See 'Views' map in the project)*

-  Handles every view whicht the user sees while using the program.
+  Handles every view which the user sees while using the program.
 * Controllers

   The controllers fetch data from the database (through service classes - see below), send it to the views and vice versa.